geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 name: "\U0001F370 Request a recipe!"
 about: "I have a request for a fresh recipe \U0001F60B"
 title: "[recipe] "
-labels: recipe/request, status/backlog
+labels: recipe/request, status/backlog, good first issue
-assignees: funkypenguin

 ---

 <!-- You can ignore this section, it's used to make the issue look beautiful.